thiagola92/install/README.md

-# install
+# install.sh
-Scripts to use after formatting the computer.
+Script to use after formatting the computer.

 ## usage
 Don't execute bash with sudo, it will ask the password when needed.